-Contributions - The Plan was restated on January 1, 2008, January 1, 2009 and on July 1, 2009.
-Prior to the effective date of the January 1, 2008 restatement, management employees who were hired prior to September 1, 2007 could elect to continue to participate under the existing (old program) plan provisions (provisions prior to January 1, 2008) or under modified plan provisions (new program).
-All union employees participate in the old program and all management employees hired on or after September 1, 2007 participate in the new program.
+Eligibility - Prior to the effective date of the January 1, 2008 restatement of the Plan, non-union employees who were hired prior to September 1, 2007 could elect to continue to participate under the existing (old program) plan provisions (provisions prior to January 1, 2008) or under modified plan provisions (new program).
+All union employees participate in the old program and all non-union employees hired on or after September 1, 2007 participate in the new program.

-Under the old program, each year participants may contribute between 2% and 40% of their annual compensation as defined in the Plan.
+Contributions - Under the old program, each year participants may contribute between 2% and 40% of their annual compensation as defined in the Plan.
 Effective January 1, 2008, the new program allowed new program participants to make salary deferrals up to 75% of annual compensation.
 Contributions under the old program and new program are subject to statutory limitations.
-Under either program, participants who have attained age 50 and who elect to make the maximum level of elective contributions, as defined by the Plan, may elect to make catch-up contributions.
+Under either program, participants who have attained age 50 and whose contributions meet the IRS maximum deferral limit (or plan maximum as defined by the Plan, if less), may elect to make catch-up contributions.
 Participants direct the investment of their contributions into various investment options offered by the Plan.

-The Plan was restated effective January 1, 2009 in connection with the application for an updated IRS determination ruling letter, in addition to amending the Plan to lower the mandatory cash-out limit from \$5,000 to \$1,000, and to expand the installment distribution options.
+The Plan was restated effective January 1, 2009 in connection with the application for an updated Internal Revenue Service (IRS) determination ruling letter, in addition to amending the Plan to lower the mandatory cash-out limit from \$5,000 to \$1,000, and to expand the distribution options.

 The Plan currently offers investment options which include 24 mutual funds, Company stock, two common/collective trust funds and a brokerage account.
-Eighteen mutual funds and one common/collective trust fund that were investment options in the Plan were eliminated and the balances transferred to corresponding investment options representing the same asset class in the current investment line-up on July 2, 2010.
-Participants may purchase shares of mutual funds not offered by the Plan through the brokerage account option.
-Prior to January 1, 2010, matching contributions were invested in Great Plains Energy Incorporated Common Stock unless the participant made an affirmative election for a different investment option(s).
+One mutual fund that was an investment option in the Plan was eliminated and the balances transferred to the replacement investment option representing the same asset class in the current investment line-up.
+Participants may purchase shares of stocks, bonds, or mutual funds not offered by the Plan through the brokerage account option.
+Prior to January 1, 2010, matching contributions were invested in Great Plains Energy Incorporated common stock unless the participant made an affirmative election for a different investment option(s).
 The Plan was amended effective January 1, 2010 to direct matching contributions into a target date fund appropriate to the participant's normal retirement age unless the employee makes an affirmative election for a different investment option(s).
-Employee contributions are also invested in a target date fund appropriate to the participant's age unless the participant makes an affirmative election for a different investment option(s).

-Effective January 1, 2008, new program management participants became eligible for matching contributions immediately upon participation after hire; old program management participants and all union participants continued to be eligible for matching contributions after completing one year of service.
+Effective January 1, 2008, new program participants became eligible for matching contributions immediately upon participation after hire; old program participants continued to be eligible for matching contributions after completing one year of service.
 The Company contributes 50% of the employee's elective contribution, not to exceed 3% of annual compensation, as defined in the Plan under the old program.
 Under the new program, the Company contributes up to 100% of the first 6% of annual compensation, as defined in the Plan.